JuliaHealth/KomaMRI.jl/README.md

 [![Docs](https://img.shields.io/badge/docs-dev-blue.svg)](https://cncastillo.github.io/MRIsim.jl/) [![DOI](https://zenodo.org/badge/252201289.svg)](https://zenodo.org/badge/latestdoi/252201289)

-Koma.jl (formerly MRIsim.jl), whose name comes from the Japanese word for spinning-top こま (ko-ma), is a Julia package to simulate Magnetic Resonance Imaging (MRI) acquisitions.
-The main focus of this package is to simulate general scenarios that could arise in pulse sequence development.
+Koma.jl (formerly MRIsim.jl), whose name comes from the Japanese word for spinning-top こま (ko-ma) as they precess due to gravity like spins in a magnetic field.
+This package is meant to simulate Magnetic Resonance Imaging (MRI) acquisitions and its main focus is to simulate general scenarios that could arise in pulse sequence development.

 **TO-DO**:
  - [x] Phantom and Sequence data-types,